jurstu/ATCwatchDocs/docs/source/intro.rst

 * Heart-rate-sensor,
 * pedometer,
 * imu,
+* wibration motor,
-* color/touch screen
+* color/touch screen,
-* has 1 external button
+* has 1 external button,
 * it is waterproof

-It can be programed with Arduino, and flashed without opening with an app ATC wrote.
+It can be programed with Arduino, and flashed through BLE without opening.

+Discord Server where almost all discussion takes place https://discord.gg/xU2zMBR

 TODO::

     links to watches (ebay ali etc)
-    credits to Fanoush and other NRF52 arduino people
+    credits to Fanoush and other NRF52 arduino people link features (list up) to hardware/firmware description for easy searching

-ATC1441 (Aaron) is the creator and precursor of this idea. tojastuch (Jerzy) is just a guy writing the docs (for now !)
+ATC1441 (Aaron) is the creator and precursor of this idea.

+tojastuch (Jerzy) is just a guy writing the docs (for now !)